llvm/llvm-project/llvm/docs/LangRef.rst

 metadata name ``<empty_node>`` corresponding to a metadata node with no entries.
 The existence of the ``!nonnull`` metadata on the instruction tells the optimizer that the value loaded is known to never be null.
-If the value is null at runtime, the behavior is undefined.
+If the value is null at runtime, a poison value is returned instead.
 This is analogous to the ``nonnull`` attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.

 The optional ``!dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64``